buxlabs/abstract-syntax-tree/README.md

 #### map

-Gives you the source map of the source code.
+Gives the source map of the source code.

 ### Setters

 #### body

-Lets you set the body of the root node.
+Sets the body of the root node.

 ## Maintainers